ARTICLE

 The Law of Effect: How Consequences Influence Behavior & Why Rewarding Yourself Doesn’t Motivate

-Rewarding yourself may sound like a good idea to motivate yourself to do things you don’t like or find hard.
-But did you know that self-rewarding can actually harm your motivation, performance, and well-being?
-In this article, you will uncover the psychological concepts of the Law of Effect and operant conditioning, and how they show why self-rewarding doesn’t work.
-You will also find out about a better way to self-motivate: Drive Fulfillment.
-This is the process of achieving your desires and needs by creating practical strategies, rather than relying on external stimuli.
-Read on to discover how to implement Drive Fulfillment in your life and attain your goals.
+Rewarding yourself may seem like a good way to motivate yourself to do things you don’t enjoy or find difficult.
+However, research shows that self-rewarding can have some negative consequences for your motivation, performance, and well-being.
+In this article, you will explore the psychological theories of the Law of Effect and operant conditioning, and how they reveal why self-rewarding doesn’t work.
+You will also learn about a more effective approach to self-motivation: Drive Fulfillment.
+This is the process of accomplishing your desires and needs by creating practical strategies, rather than depending on external stimuli.
+Read on to learn how to use Drive Fulfillment to your advantage and reach your goals.

 The Only Thing You Need to Know When Starting a Business